txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 ## What is Software Engineering?

+Designing and
-Building and maintaining  of software meeting acceptable levels of quality, given limited resources.
+building and maintaining of software that meets acceptable levels of quality, given limited resources.

 + Note the phrase _maintain_.
 That is important.
 We will get back to that.